nat-echlin/nat-echlin.github.io/docs/one.md

 ## Why did it fail.

 LS went into production Feb '23, and EOL'd September '23.
 We lasted just under a year from the first alpha release.
-Summer '23 saw a big downturn in crypto, and that only meant a bigger downturn in the derivatives market.
+Summer '23 saw a downturn in crypto, and that only meant a bigger downturn in the derivatives market.
 The traders we copied were significantly less profitable, so we were too.
 A lot were in the red.

 What didn't help is that I hadn't hired fast enough.
 If you desperately need to hire, it's far too late.
 It takes _at least_ 3 months for a full time engineer to meaningfully contribute to a project, and we didn't have that breathing room.
 And I was in full time education - even I wasn't the full time engineer that we needed.